nathoze/Rsero/README.md

 Rsero: Estimate the annual force of infection using serological data
 ====================================================================

-Rsero is R package dedicated to the implementation of serocatalytic models that are used to estimate the force of infection from age-stratified serological surveys.
+Rsero is an R package dedicated to the implementation of serocatalytic models that are used to estimate the force of infection from age-stratified serological surveys.

 Estimations requires:
 - The age of each individual